splunk/splunk-operator/docs/AppFramework.md

 3. Create unique folders on the remote storage volume to use as App Source locations.
    * An App Source is a folder on the remote storage volume containing a select subset of Splunk apps and add-ons.
 In this example, there are Splunk apps installed and run locally on the Deployer, and select apps that will be distributed to all cluster search heads by the Deployer.
-   * The apps are split across 3 folders named `searchApps`, `machineLearningApps`, `adminApps` and `ESapps`.
-The apps placed into  `searchApps`, `machineLearningApps` and `ESapps` are distributed to the search heads, but the apps in `adminApps` are for local use on the Deployer instance only.
+   * The apps are split across 3 folders named `searchApps`, `machineLearningApps` and `adminApps`.
+The apps placed into  `searchApps` and `machineLearningApps` are distributed to the search heads, but the apps in `adminApps` are for local use on the Deployer instance only.

 4. Copy your Splunk app or add-on archive files to the App Source.
    * In this example, the Splunk apps for the search heads are located at `bucket-app-framework/shcLoc-us/searchAppsLoc/`,  `bucket-app-framework/shcLoc-us/machineLearningAppsLoc/`, and the apps for the Deployer are located at `bucket-app-framework/shcLoc-us/adminAppsLoc/`.
-Apps that need pre-configuration by the deployer before installing to the search heads (for example, Splunk Enterprise Security
-  ) are located at `bucket-app-framework/shcLoc-us/SecurityAppsLoc/`.
 They are all accessible through the end point `https://s3-us-west-2.amazonaws.com` for s3 and https://mystorageaccount.blob.core.windows.net for azure blob.

 5. Update the SearchHeadCluster CR specification, and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
-      * For CRs where the Splunk Enterprise instance will pre-configure an app before deploying it to the search heads (for example, Splunk Enterprise Security,) set the `scope: clusterWithPreConfig`.
-The ClusterManager and SearchHeadCluster CRs support the clusterWithPreConfig scope.
-      * For CRs where the Splunk Enterprise instance will deploy the apps without pre-configuration to search heads, set the `scope:  cluster`.
+      * For CRs where the Splunk Enterprise instance will deploy the apps to search heads, set the `scope:cluster`.
 The ClusterManager and SearchHeadCluster CRs support both cluster and local scopes.
    * In this example, the Deployer will run some apps locally, and deploy other apps to the clustered search heads.
 The App Source folder `adminApps` contains Splunk apps that are installed and run on the Deployer, and will use a local scope.
 The apps in the App Source folders `searchApps` and `machineLearningApps` will be deployed from the Deployer to the search heads, and will use a cluster scope.
-For the apps in the App Source folder `ESappsLoc`, the Deployer will run a pre-configuration step before deploying those apps to the search heads.

 Example using S3: SearchHeadCluster.yaml